Khetha98/testssh_repo/README.md

-Writing to github repo
-To be sure
+I now writte to check